marakeby/pnet_prostate_paper/README.md

 ## Getting Started

-To get a local copy up and running follow these simple steps.
+To get a local copy up and running, follow these simple steps

 ### Prerequisites